CBigOxf/ingres/cran-comments.md

 ## R CMD check results

-0 errors \| 0 warnings \| 2 note
+0 errors \| 0 warnings \| 1 note

-I ran R CMD checks on Windows and Linux and there were no errors, no warnings and two notes.
+I ran R CMD checks on Windows and Linux and there were no errors, no warnings and one note.
 In MacOS the check may fail if the user doesn't install the package 'rgdal' manually first, this is a dependency of Seurat, which is suggested by ingres, not a hard dependency.

 The notes are: